 Distributors cannot file patent infringement actions, unless they are licensees.

 No other party can file patent infringement actions.

 3.2 Direct and Indirect Infringement

 Indirect patent infringement is not explicitly set forth under the infringement rules in the IPC.
-Instead, according to Article 86 of the IPC, the patentee is granted a right to prevent the factors or equipment regarding a part which makes the practise of the invention subject to a patent possible, and which constitute the basis of the invention, from being released by third parties to parties who do not have an authority to use the invention subject to a patent.
+Instead, according to Article 86 of the IPC titled “Prevention of the Indirect Use of the Invention”, the patentee is granted a right to prevent the factors or equipment regarding a part which makes the practice of the invention subject to a patent possible, and which constitute the essence of the invention, from being released by third parties to parties who do not have an authority to use the invention subject to a patent.

 In cases of direct infringement, the infringing action should directly comply with the actions listed in the law and must include all features of the patent.
 In an infringement action, the defendant is the party who takes the mentioned infringing actions.

 There are several provisions that the holder of a process patent can rely on during the proceedings.

 According to Article 141/2 of the IPC, if the subject of a patent is related to a process for obtaining a product or material, the court may ask the defendant (instead of the plaintiff) to prove that the process used for obtaining the same product or material was different from the patented process.

 Moreover, if the product obtained by using the patented method is new, it is deemed that the same product or material is produced by the patented method.
 Anyone who claims otherwise is obliged to prove it.